The Changing Nature of Peace and Security

 This course will be taught at irregular intervals.
-It will be available in the summer than in the winter term.
+It will be available rather in the summer than in the winter term.
 It will be given in the winter term 2020/21.

 Time Schedule and Course Venue

 An up-to-date electronic course catalogue for the summer semester will be available on the website http://www.fu-berlin.de/vv from late February to mid August.
 Please select "Fachbereiche" - "Rechtswissenschaft" - "Staatsexamensstudiengang" and "Rechtswissenschaft (SPO 2015)" in order to access the Law courses.

 Content of the Course